in

 These occupations in management, engineering, healthcare and natural resources tend to offer the strongest earnings potential.

-Some of the lowest paying occupations on an annual basis are:
+Twelve of the lowest-paying occupations on an annual basis are:

 • Nursery and greenhouse labourers: ~ $32,448